AFCMS/epsilon-text-app/README.md

 You should now have a `target/text-app.nwa` file that you can distribute!
 Anyone can now install it on their calculator from the [NumWorks online uploader](https://my.numworks.com/apps).

+If just want to test the app without recompiling it with your own text, you can download the `text-app.nwa` file from the [build artifacts](https://github.com/AFCMS/epsilon-text-app/actions/workflows/build.yml).

 ## Run the app locally

 To run the app on your development machine, you can use the following command